Find out how I enjoyed my first package holiday for nearly 20 years when I visited Puerto de la Cruz on the island of Tenerife with Jet2 Holidays.

 It all felt quite unfamiliar, and not exactly what I had been expecting.
 “I don’t think we are in Kansas any more…” I thought to myself.

 The journey took around an hour, and it was a comfortable ride along major roads.
 The rain stopped as quickly as it had began, and soon the sky started to lighten.
-The bus driver was playing 70s disco music throughout the journey, which made Mark and me laugh.

 As we drew closer to Puerto de la Cruz, the landscape started to become a little greener.
 Vast fields of banana trees stretched out at the side of the road, along with large Canarian palms and strange-looking dragon trees.